graphcore/poptorch/docs/user_guide/overview.rst

 .. literalinclude:: precompilation.py
     :language: python
-    :caption: How to export only the exectuable.
+    :caption: How to export only the executable
     :linenos:
     :start-after: precomp_no_python_start
     :end-before: precomp_no_python_end